 Condensation can also be linked to poor installation or humidity.

 If the seal fails, air and moisture can build up between the panes.
-This can weaken insulation and energy savings.
+This can undermine insulation and energy savings.

 Broken Glass or Other Damage

-Hail can cause major structural damage to patio doors.
+Hail can lead to major structural damage to patio doors.
 Replace doors with exterior or glass damage.

 Maybe you just want a modern look.
-A new patio door may help decrease your heating and cooling bills and boost your home’s value.
+A new patio door may help decrease your utility bills and boost your home’s value.

 ENERGY STAR®-rated models1 offer energy efficient options like: